-A further problem with this collisional scenario is the initial orbital radius of a hypothetical ring parent moon.
-To remain stable in the presence of Saturn's tidal forces, the parent moon must be located outside of the \citet{roche1847} radius $R_{Roche}=2.45 R_S (\rho_S/\rho_{moon})^{1/3}$ where $R_S$ and $\rho_S$ are the radius and mean density of Saturn and $\rho_{moon}$ in the moon's density.
-However, the parent moon cannot be too far away from the Roche radius so that some of the collisional debris can migrate inwards to form the rings before reassembling into a new moon.
+A further problem with this collisional scenario arises when considering the initial orbital radius of a hypothetical ring parent moon.
+To remain stable in the presence of Saturn's tidal forces, the parent moon must be located outside of the \citet{roche1847} radius $R_{Roche}=2.45 R_S (\rho_S/\rho_{moon})^{1/3}$ where $R_S$ and $\rho_S$ are the radius and mean density of Saturn and $\rho_{moon}$ is the moon's density.
+However, the parent moon cannot be too far removed from the Roche radius so that some of the collisional debris can migrate inwards to form the rings before reassembling into a new moon.
 For a moon composed of pure ice, $R_{Roche}\approx 130000\;{\rm km}$ consistent with the rings current radial extent of $R<137000\;{\rm km}$, so the parent moon should ideally located near this radius.
 The co-orbital moons Janus and Epimetheus are already near the current edge of the rings but their collisional disruption would create a ring with a mass that is an order of magnitude too small.
-Assuming the disrupting parent moon is massive enough, then the debris will settle into a ring promptly and then spread radially on the viscous timescale discussed above.
-If the disruption occurred recently - say within the past 500 Myr, the primordial existence of a Mimas-sized moon located just near the Roche radius might seem unlikely since tidal friction \citep{goldreich66} would have caused a moon of this mass to migrate away from this position to Mimas's current orbital radius within the age of the Solar System based on the conventional values of the Saturn's Love number $k_{2,S}$ and tidal dissipation function $Q_S$ having a ratio $k_{2,S}/Q_S=2.0\times 10^{-5}$.
-Recent analysis of a century of astrodynamical measurements combined with Cassini's observations of Saturn's moons imply values $k_{2,S}/Q_S\approx 1.6\times 10^{-4}$ reducing the tidal evolution timescale by an order of magnitude making it even more difficult to consider a moon existing at this position for long \citep{lainey12,lainey17} and in fact implying short timescales for catastrophic orbital instabilities for the entire inner moon system \citep{cuk16}.
+Assuming the disrupting parent moon is massive enough, the debris would settle into a ring promptly and then spread radially on the viscous timescale discussed above.
+If the disruption occurred recently - say within the past 500 Myr, the primordial existence of a Mimas-sized moon located just near the Roche radius might seem unlikely since tidal friction \citep[e.g.,][]{goldreich66} would have caused a moon of this mass to migrate away from this position to Mimas's current orbital radius within the age of the solar system based on the conventional values of the Saturn's Love number $k_{2,S}$ and tidal dissipation function $Q_S$ having a ratio $k_{2,S}/Q_S=2.0\times 10^{-5}$.
+Recent analysis of a century of astrodynamical measurements combined with Cassini's observations of Saturn's moons imply values $k_{2,S}/Q_S\approx 1.6\times 10^{-4}$ reducing the tidal evolution timescale by an order of magnitude making it even more difficult to consider a moon existing at this position for long \citep{lainey12,lainey17} and in fact implying short timescales for potential catastrophic orbital instabilities for the entire inner moon system \citep{cuk16}.
 However, \citet{fuller16} have argued that Saturn's effective $Q$ may be intermittently diminished by resonant locking between dynamical tidal oscillations commensurate with orbital frequencies of satellites while the long term average of $Q_S$ would be closer to the conventional value.
 The implications of a evolving value of $Q_S$ have not been fully explored.
-For this paper, we will assume the lower conventional value for the tidal ratio $k_{2,S}/Q_S$.
-The only way to hold a moon in place near the Roche radius over the age of the solar system prior to a recent disruption is via $e$-type mean motion orbital resonant trapping with the other icy moons.
-Another difficulty is that such destructive events may be rare with the disruption of a ring parent moon of the mass of Mimas happening once every 20 Gyr at the current cometary flux rate giving a probability of destruction in the last 500 Myr years of $\sim 2\%$ \citep{lissauer88,dones09,charnoz09b}.
+The only way to hold a moon in place near the Roche radius over the age of the solar system prior to a recent disruption is via an $e$-type mean motion resonant (MMR) trapping with the other icy moons.
+Another difficulty is that such destructive events may be rare with the disruption of a ring parent moon of the mass of Mimas happening once every 20 Gyr at the current cometary flux rate giving a probability of destruction in the last 500 Myr of $\sim 2\%$ \citep{lissauer88,dones09,charnoz09a}.
 The rarity of an event in itself does not necessarily rule out its occurrence if no alternative more probable mechanisms can be found.